-Since the primary goal of scrubbers is removal of SOx from the exhaust stream to achieve SOx emission levels equivalent to ships consuming low-sulfur fuel, the effectiveness of scrubbers in SOx removal is of great importance and the key measure of their performance.
-There are a limited number of wet scrubbers in service, so an exhaustive amount of data demonstrating the effectiveness of scrubbers on a long-term basis is currently in the development stage.
+Since the primary goal of scrubbers is the removal of SOx from the exhaust stream to achieve SOx emission levels equivalent to ships consuming low-sulfur fuel, the effectiveness of scrubbers in SOx removal is of great importance and the key measure of their performance.
+An exhaustive amount of data demonstrating the effectiveness of scrubbers on a long-term basis is in the development stage as of the date of publication.
 A few individual systems have been deployed that have accumulated significant operational hours.